debojyoti/langchain-rag/README.md

 npm start
 ```

-The server will start on the configured port (default: 3000) and connect to MongoDB automatically using Mongoose.
+The server will start on the configured port (default: 3000).

 ## Accessing the Application